Police: Amazon driver disguised as woman took videos of women, young girls in bathroom at Wrentham Outlets

 WRENTHAM, MASS.
 (WHDH) - An Amazon driver is facing criminal charges after authorities say he dressed up as a woman and used a small camera to take obscene videos of women and young girls in a bathroom at the Wrentham Outlets.

-Jacob M. Guerrero, 23, of Woonsocket, Rhode Island, was arrested Monday night on charges including 12 counts of possession of child pornography and photographing an unsuspecting nude person, according to the Wrentham Police Department.
+Jacob M. Guerrero, 23, of Woonsocket, Rhode Island, was arraigned on one charge of possessing child pornography Tuesday after prosecutors asked the judge to hold arraignment on 11 other charges of of possession of child pornography and photographing an unsuspecting nude person.

 Police say they launched an investigation on Aug.
 24 after they received a call from customers at the Wrentham Outlets reporting a man who appeared to be dressed as a woman acting suspiciously in a women’s bathroom.